VACUUMMS/VACUUMMS/modules/variational/examples/EXAMPLES.md

 ## PMP

-(see Makefile for usage and invocation)
+See Makefile for usage and invocation.
+Tools used include: vddx, vuniq, edges2var.

 ### cavity_pairs.cc

 External application that uses VACUUMMS API and library to run the variational calculation.
 Generates cavity-cavity pairs, all-to-all.
-The generated diagram is <<<FTW>>> cluttered but shows how the various paths tend to coalesce to the available passages
+The generated diagram is cluttered but shows how the various paths tend to coalesce to the available passages

 ### preprocess.sh